-- No work is performed on Sundays, New Year's Day, Easter Monday, 5 May, Ascension Day, Whit Monday, both Christmas and Boxing Day and the King's Birthday or if that is the case, on other days that the employer has designated as regionally or locally recognised holidays or anniversaries. - Employees are entitled to exchange one or more days of leave, for a free day on other 2. religious holiday or anniversary. - Derogation of the first paragraph is only possible from if compelling operational interests so dictate and in consideration of the following: - a.
+- 1. No work is performed on Sundays, New Year's Day, Easter Monday, 5 May, Ascension Day, Whit Monday, both Christmas and Boxing Day and the King's Birthday or if that is the case, on other days that the employer has designated as regionally or locally recognised holidays or anniversaries. - 2.
+In the context of business operations and work can be carried out from home, the employee has the option to exchange Whit Monday, Ascension Day and Easter Monday as referred to in paragraph 1, with another recognized festive, memorial or philosophical and identity-related (holiday)day that is important to the employee. - 3.
+Employees are entitled to exchange one or more days of leave, for a free day on recognized festive, memorial or philosophical and identity-related (holiday)day that is important to them. - 4.
+Derogation of the first paragraph is only possible from if compelling operational interests so dictate and in consideration of the following: - a.
 No work shall be carried out on at least 13 Sundays in a period of 6 months. - b.
 As much consideration as possible will be given to those days that are of religious significance to an employee. - c.
-The working hours schedule is arranged in such a manner that the employee has at least two, preferably consecutive, days off, and allowance is made for no more than two half days off, preferably within, but in any case over a period of seven days. - Every year, the employer may, with the approval of the (C)OR, schedule five days on which the organisation is closed for business.
+The working hours schedule is arranged in such a manner that the employee has at least two, preferably consecutive, days off, and allowance is made for no more than two half days off, preferably within, but in any case over a period of seven days. - 5.
+Every year, the employer may, with the approval of the (C)OR, schedule five days on which the organisation is closed for business.
 Collective closures are deducted from that part of the annual vacation leave as referred to in article 5.3, paragraph 2 that is taken as vacation.